 Choosing the best type of composite for you

 Choosing the right composite for you is the most important decision to make after deciding that composite is the ideal material for your project– whether it be cladding or decking.
 The crucial thing to understand is that the key to a successful composite product is to buy from a quality and reputable supplier brand with a published UK based warranty.
 Well known auction sites are awash with apparent composite firms who promise the cheapest prices on the internet.
 Though generally, in the world of wood-composite if something is too good to be true then it usually is.
-Composite is a substantial building material and corners cannot be cut during its manufacture and supply so building up a relationship with a reputable dealer should be the top of any homeowners list.
+Composite is a substantial building material and corners cannot be cut during its manufacture and supply so building up a relationship with a reputable dealer should be at the top of any homeowners list.
 The quality of the material can vary dramatically from brand to brand, but first and foremost, find a supplier that you trust and ideally one that has both experience in the market and a firm history of strong customer reviews and recommendations before moving onto other decisions like the type of composite you’re looking for.

 Composite decking is not an inexpensive purchase, but making the correct decision from the outset in terms of the retailer and the type of composite can mean that it’s ultimately the correct long term investment that will pay back its owner in terms of longevity, durability and quality.
 So let’s start with whether to opt for capped or uncapped decking.
 It’s usually the first question that a composite firm will quiz you on when trying to establish which type of material is best for you.
 Standard uncapped decking is certainly more cost effective but consider looking into the longer term benefits of capped composite, particularly for decking.